kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 ![Figure 3]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-18-3.png){:.float-start .img-fluid}
 **Figure 3**{:#figure-3}{:.figure-number} Patent urachus in a newborn.
 A. Demonstrates the beefy red appearance of the umbilical end of a patent urachus.
 B. The umbilical skin has been everted and a small feeding has been passed through the patent urachus into the bladder.

-Some urachal anomalies are incidentally discovered during the routing radiographic evaluation of other disorders, such as urinary tract infections or prenatal hydronephrosis.
+Some urachal anomalies are incidentally discovered during the routine radiographic evaluation of other disorders, such as urinary tract infections or prenatal hydronephrosis.
 Urachal cysts are likely to be seen during ultrasound imaging of the bladder ([Figure 4](#figure-4){:.figure-link}).

 ![Figure 4]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-18-4.jpeg){:.float-start .img-fluid}
 **Figure 4**{:#figure-4}{:.figure-number} Sagittal view if the dome of the bladder in the midline.
 There is a large anechoic urachal cyst anterior to the bladder wall.

 ### Urachal Carcinoma

-As urachal carcinoma is not a disease reported to present in children or adolescents, the treatment of this disorder will not be included in this chapter.{% cite ashley2007a sheldon1984a --file 03-18 %} **As will be discussed in the section on management, the risk of an asymptomatic urachal anomaly developing carcinoma and, thus, the value of prophylactic excision are unknown. **Risk factors for carcinoma in a urachal anomaly include size greater than 4 cm and age \> 55 years.
+As urachal carcinoma is not a disease reported to present in children or adolescents, the treatment of this disorder will not be included in this chapter.{% cite ashley2007a sheldon1984a --file 03-18 %} **As will be discussed in the section on management, the risk of an asymptomatic urachal anomaly developing carcinoma and, thus, the value of prophylactic excision are unknown**. **Risk factors for carcinoma in a urachal anomaly include size greater than 4 cm and age \> 55 years**.
 Calcifications are a common feature in carcinoma, however, the significance of calcifications in an asymptomatic benign urachal remnant is unknown.{% cite ashley2007a sheldon1984a --file 03-18 %} It would seem prudent to remove lesions with calcifications, given that calcifications that may be associated with chronic inflammation, which is associated with carcinogenesis.

 ### Radiologic Evaluation